nvaccess/nvda/devDocs/githubPullRequestTemplateExplanationAndExamples.md

   - Clearly describing this helps alpha testers, and future developers.
   - As a reviewer, please use this description to replicate the testing (if possible).

-### API is compatible with existing addons.
+### API is compatible with existing add-ons.
-- If this is not a `.1` breaking release, ensure that all API changes are backwards compatible with existing addons.
+- If this is not a `.1` breaking release, ensure that all API changes are backwards compatible with existing add-ons.
 - Ensure proposed API changes are included in the change log (Changes for Developers).
 - See [Deprecations](./deprecations.md) for more information.